publisha/publisha.github.io/pages/id2xml.md

 ## Do I need to use a DTD?

 It is not required that you use a DTD at all.
 If you want to add tag names to the Tags panel one at a time, this will also work.
 If you do it this way, then you need to produce a Tag for each element type in the play; characterName, prose, stageDirections — or whatever you wish to call them.
-You need to analyse the text so that you
+You need to analyse the text so that you can create tags that match the content.

 ## Mapping Styles to Tags